staeter/work-in-progress/dialogue.md

 ### On our use of LLMs

-Parts of this document have been written in cooperation with a LLM.
+Parts of this document have been written in cooperation with a LLM and similar tools will likely be used to implement the platform.

 We recognize the way these algorithms have been trained in problematic ways using data without author's acknowledgement and poorly paid labor for data labeling.
 Though we also believe LLMs are useful tools that can be used for human emancipation.
 A hammer can break a skull but it mey also serve to build bridges, houses and hospitals.
 In other words, deleterious conditions that produced that hammer may be changed with the help of that very hammer.
 This reasoning works as much for LLMs as for textile factories and mining industries.